Menopause: Mood and memory effects

-Psychological symptoms include anxiety, poor memory, inability to concentrate, depressive mood, irritability, mood swings, and less interest in sexual activity.
+Psychological symptoms are often reported but they are not specific to menopause and can be caused by other factors.
+They include anxiety, poor memory, inability to concentrate, depressive mood, irritability, mood swings, and less interest in sexual activity.

 Menopause-related cognitive impairment can be confused with the mild cognitive impairment that precedes dementia.
-Tentative evidence has found that forgetfulness affects about half of menopausal women and is probably caused by the effects of declining estrogen levels on the brain, or perhaps by reduced blood flow to the brain during hot flashes.
+There is evidence of small decreases in verbal memory, on average, which may be caused by the effects of declining estrogen levels on the brain, or perhaps by reduced blood flow to the brain during hot flashes.
+However, these tend to resolve for most women during the postmenopause.
+Subjective reports of memory and concentration problems are associated with several factors, such as lack of sleep, and stress.

 Long-term effects

 Cardiovascular health

 Exposure to endogenous estrogen during reproductive years provides women with protection against cardiovascular disease, which is lost around 10 years after the onset of menopause.
 The menopausal transition is associated with an increase in fat mass (predominantly in visceral fat), an increase in insulin resistance, dyslipidaemia, and endothelial dysfunction.
 Women with vasomotor symptoms during menopause seem to have an especially unfavorable cardiometabolic profile, as well as women with premature onset of menopause (before 45 years of age).
 These risks can be reduced by managing risk factors, such as tobacco smoking, hypertension, increased blood lipids and body weight.